WVU beats No. 4 Baylor, denies Bears chance at league title

 MORGANTOWN, W.Va.
+(AP)Emmitt Matthews ended a long slump to give West Virginia a much-needed boost heading into the postseason.

+For No. 4 Baylor, Matthews’ re-emergence came at the worst possible time.

-(AP) — Emmitt Matthews scored a season-high 18 points, freshman Oscar Tshiebwe had 16 points and 12 rebounds, and West Virginia used a big second-half run to beat No. 4 Baylor 76-64 on Saturday, denying the Bears the chance to earn a tie for the Big 12 regular-season championship.
+Matthews scored a season-high 18 points, freshman Oscar Tshiebwe had 16 points and 12 rebounds, and West Virginia used a big second-half run to beat Baylor 76-64 on Saturday.

-Baylor (26-4, 15-3 Big 12) went more than eight minutes without a field goal midway through the second half to take themselves out of contention and hand the championship to top-ranked Kansas, which played at Texas Tech later Saturday.
+Baylor (26-4, 15-3 Big 12) went more than eight minutes without a field goal midway through the second half to take itself out of contention for the league championship.
+The title went to top-ranked Kansas, which beat Texas Tech 66-62 later Saturday.

+”This really hurts,” Baylor coach Scott Drew said. ”I don’t think another team in the Big 12 has lost a conference championship with 15 wins.
+We did what you normally would do when you win a conference championship and we don’t have anything to show for it.
+It sucks.”

 Instead, it was West Virginia (21-10, 9-9) celebrating.
-The sellout crowd stormed the court after the Mountaineers’ second straight win and just the third in nine games.
+The sellout crowd stormed the court after the Mountaineers’ second consecutive win and just the third in nine games.

+Matthews had scored in double figures just once in his previous 20 games.
+A season-long starter, the 6-foot-7 sophomore entered Saturday’s play averaging 5.9 points per game and with twice as many turnovers as assists.

+”This is really the work, putting in all of the time that I’ve put in,” Matthews said. ”My slump was a little longer, it was a prolonged slump, something I had never seen before for myself.
+Things are clicking at the right time.”

-Baylor got 3-pointers from Jared Butler and Davion Mitchell to give Baylor some hope.
-But West Virginia, the league’s worst free throw shooting team, made 16 of 19 from the line over the final two minutes to seal it.
+Baylor got 3-pointers from Jared Butler and Davion Mitchell to give the Bears some hope.
+But West Virginia, the league’s worst free-throw shooting team, made 16 of 19 from the line over the final two minutes to seal it.

 Miles McBride added 12 points for West Virginia and Sean McNeal scored 11.
 Butler led Baylor with 21 points and Mitchell added 15.